nuprl/jankscripten/README.md

 ./bin/jankscripten compile filename.ext
 ```

-*NOTE:* The CLI tool only supports NotWasm files at the moment.
+*NOTE:* The supported extensions are .js and .notwasm.

 To run a compiled WebAssembly program with the jankscripten runtime: